THX81/web-stress-tools/README.md

 # web-stress-tools
-Easy to use console application for stress testing of websites.
+Easy to use console application for web application stress testing.
 Inspired by WGET.

 ## How to use it